Trade Show Promotional Item - Ideas and Tips for Success

-A trade show promotional item given away at your booth can help draw traffic, create recall after the show, and provide contact information in a unique, memorable way to prospects.
+A trade show promotional item given away at your booth can help drive traffic, create recall after the show, and provide your contact information in a unique, memorable way.

-At first glance, an event's crowded exhibition hall seems like a treasure trove for prospecting, generating viable new leads and driving product sales for your organization.
+At first glance, a crowded exhibition hall seems like a treasure trove for prospecting, lead generation, and sales.
+Yet, considering all the show distractions, and your competition vying for the attention of event attendees, interest-grabbers in the form of appealing promotional products can help you stand out and attract more people to your exhibit.

 With increased booth traffic, you will have the opportunity to meet and pre-qualify more prospects.
 And with a greater prospect pool, you will likely yield a greater number of viable leads and new customers.

-According to Incomm Center for Trade Show Research and Sales Training, event attendees are 52% more likely to stop by your exhibit if you have appealing promotional items to give them.

-As a result, awareness and interest in your exhibit and product line increase -- and you enhance potential for greater sales performance.
+Data shows that event attendees are 52 percent more likely to stop by your exhibit if you have appealing promotional items to give them, according to Incomm Center for Trade Show Research and Sales Training.
+As a result, awareness and interest in your exhibit and company increase – and you enhance potential for greater sales performance.

 So, what kind of promotional products are most effective?

-Whether you choose items such as imprinted tote bags, promotional pens, USB drives, imprinted mugs, or ice scrapers, make sure your promotional items reflect your company image and have relevance to your prospect.
+Whether you choose items such as imprinted tote bags, promotional pens, USB drives or fidget spinners, make sure your promotional products are consistent with your company image and have relevance to potential buyers.

-"The secret to getting the most visibility from the dollars you spend on promotional items is to choose gifts that people will want to use once they return to their homes and offices," said Jonathan E. Edelman of PromotionStore.com.
+spend on promotional items is to choose giveaways that people will want to

 Here are important considerations to help you choose your giveaway.